FabioCanavarro/custom-keyboard/Journaldump.md

 3. Physical Aesthetics & Switches

-- Aesthetic: I am going for a sleeker catppuccin mocha kind of look on my keyboard
+- Aesthetic: I am going for a sleek and smooth kind of look on my keyboard

 - Switches: High-quality Tactile/Linear switches (e.g., Boba U4T or similar).